allebb/powergate/README.md

 }
 ```

+If you wish to only return a list of records for a particular domain only please see the section named *Returning a single domain and all associated records* as mentioned earlier.

 #### Returning a single record

 Returning a record is the same as requesting the full list of record, except you are required to specify the record ID in the request URI, so if we wanted to return a single record (*In this case record with an ID of 1*) we'd request it like so: